Marty's Robot Reeling

 Defining the dance steps

 We now have a bow happening with some excited eyebrows to go along with the movement.
-The next step is make more blocks for each dance step.
+The next step is to make more blocks for each dance step.
 Some of our blocks will use parallel programming again to move arms and feet at the same time.
 Then we can put all of our blocks together so that Marty can do their very own robot reel.

 A Scottish reel is a bit like a computer program!
-It is build from blocks of repeating steps often lasting for a count of eight beats of the music.
+It is built from blocks of repeating steps often lasting for a count of eight beats of the music.
 Steps can be travelling steps that move you from place to place or setting steps where you dance on the spot.
 Marty is going to do both types.

 The first dance block is a simple skip to the right for a count of eight beats.
 We will call this block skip right.
 Then we can define the second block in this pair.
 This is a block that makes Marty skip to the left for the same length of time called skip left.